Lyra Rembrandt Aquarell Artists’ Colored Pencils

 Usability and Durability – 3/5

 The one major issue (which his somewhat common with many oil-based cores) is that the lead is somewhat fragile.
 It seems to fracture and break with any exceeding levels of pressure.
-For those that have a tendency to push down somewhat hard, you may become frustrated at constantly having to resharpen these pencils.
+For those that tend to push down somewhat hard, you may become frustrated at constantly having to resharpen these pencils.
 This also causes the pencils to wear down much quicker and since these are premium-priced, it can be a bit of a blow on your pocketbook.

 Packaging and Presentation – 3.5/5

 These watercolor pencils come in the somewhat standard Lyra offering of a metal tin.
 Depending on which size you go with, they will either be single or double-layered.
 The pencils themselves have a colorless top and middle barrel with only the base being dipped in matching color (however, as mentioned earlier, don’t count on the barrel base color to perfectly match the actual pencil output color).

 Cost – 3.5/5

 Lyra colored pencils of most types fall into the premium price range, although they are still noticeably cheaper than a lot of the other higher-end pencils on the market.
 Being oil-based, they tend to fall towards the lower end of the price spectrum compared to other oil pencils but still noticeably more expensive than most wax pencils.